ciberkleid/carvel-demo/README.md

 ## Demo application (hello-app)

 The _hello-app_ demo application returns "Hello world!" and a counter of requests.
-The counter is store in Redis, and "world" is configurable.
+The counter is stored in Redis, and "world" is configurable.

 To get a better understanding of the app, see [README2.md](README2.md).
 However, you can also skip to the Carvel instructions below, as the precise behavior of the app is not germane to the Carvel workflow.